NationalSecurityAgency/ghidra/DevGuide.md

     - https://gcc.gnu.org/
     - https://developer.apple.com/xcode/
     - https://visualstudio.microsoft.com/downloads/
+* Rust compiler - You may use [Rustup](https://rustup.rs/) to install the toolchain of your chosen native target.
+    - windows: x86_64-pc-windows-msvc
+    - linux: x86_64-unknown-linux-gnu
+    - macos: x86_64-apple-darwin
 #### Optional for Development
 * Eclipse - It must support JDK 11.
 Eclipse 2018-12 or later should work.
 Other IDEs may work, but we have not tested them.
     - https://www.eclipse.org/downloads/